 Point-of-care antigen detection assays are being developed.

 Isolation of people with smallpox is essential.
-In limited outbreaks, patients may be isolated in a hospital in a negative-pressure room equipped with high-efficiency particulate (HEPA) filters.
+In limited outbreaks, patients may be isolated in a hospital under airborne transmission precautions in an airborne-infection isolation room.
 In mass outbreaks, home isolation may be required.
 Contacts should be placed under surveillance, typically with daily temperature measurement; if they develop a temperature of > 38° C or other sign of illness, they should be isolated at home.

-Licensed smallpox vaccine in the US consists of live vaccinia virus (ACAM2000), which is related to smallpox and provides cross-immunity.
-Vaccine is administered with a bifurcated needle dipped in reconstituted vaccine.
+Vaccinia virus is related to smallpox and provides cross-immunity.
+ACAM2000 vaccine is administered with a bifurcated needle dipped in reconstituted vaccine.
 The needle is rapidly jabbed 15 times in an area about 5 mm in diameter and with sufficient force to draw a trace of blood.
 The vaccine site is covered with a dressing to prevent spread of the vaccine virus to other body sites or to close contacts.
 Fever, malaise, and myalgias are common the week after vaccination.
 Successful vaccination is indicated by development of a pustule by about the 7th day.
-Revaccination may cause only a papule surrounded by erythema, which peaks between 3 and 7 days.
 People without such signs of successful vaccination should be given another dose of vaccine.

 After a single vaccination, immunity begins to fade after 5 years and is probably negligible after 20 years.
 If people have been successfully revaccinated one or more times, some residual immunity may persist for ≥ 30 years.

-Risk factors for complications include extensive skin disorders (particularly eczema), immunosuppressive diseases or therapies, ocular inflammation, and pregnancy.
+Risk factors for complications of the replication-competent virus vaccine (ACAM2000) include extensive skin disorders (particularly eczema), immunosuppressive diseases or therapies, ocular inflammation, pregnancy, heart conditions, and age under 1 year.
 Widespread vaccination is not recommended because of the risk.

 Serious complications occur in about 1 of 10,000 patients after their first (primary) vaccination and include